Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 Case Study A: Executive Impersonation

-A mid sized manufacturing firm lost $1.2 million when the CFO’s AI cloned voice instructed the finance team to transfer funds to a “new vendor.”
+A mid-sized manufacturing firm lost $1.2 million when the CFO’s AI-cloned voice instructed the finance team to transfer funds to a “new vendor.”
 The email address was off by a single letter—imperceptible at a glance—but the voice call made the fraud seem legitimate.

 Case Study B: QR Code Scheme at a Coffee Shop